-- How Do Private Lenders Calculate Mortgage Loans?
+- How Do Private Lenders Approve Mortgage Loans?

 - Common Traits for All Private Mortgage Financing Options

-- What To Bring When You Sit Down with a Private Lender
+- What To Bring When You Contact a Private Lender

 - Mortgage Broker Store Can Negotiate Different Types of Second Mortgage Loan Options

-Private lenders can assess broader criteria which enables them to negotiate mortgage financing regardless of credit score.
-What exactly are Kingston-based private lenders looking for:
+Private lenders can assess broader criteria, which enables them to negotiate mortgage financing regardless of a credit score.
+What exactly are Kingston-based private lenders looking for?